Our core team

 Jenny graduated in Applied Geography from Bournemouth University in 2005 and prior to joining the company she was involved in a range of conservation projects through her voluntary work with the National Trust in Dorset.
 She was involved in the Heathland Project and assisted in numerous ecological surveys including ecological monitoring programmes, grazing impact assessment, and invertebrate surveys.
 She has extensive experience of reptile handling and surveying for which she was involved in a large translocation project whilst working for a consultancy in Kent.
 During her time with the National Trust Jenny was able to gain further experience of handling and surveying for reptiles and holds a sand lizard and smooth snake survey licence.

-Jenny holds a great crested newt survey licence and a survey licence for all species of bats in all counties of England.
-Jenny has also been able to gain experience of handling and surveying dormice through monitoring programme on the Lulworth Ranges and on RSPB reserves, and has gained her own survey licence for this species.
+Jenny holds a great crested newt survey licence and licences for all species of bats in all counties of England as well as being a registered consultant for the Bat Low Impact Class Licence.
+She has also been able to gain experience of handling and surveying dormice through monitoring programmes on the Lulworth Ranges and on RSPB reserves, and has gained her own survey licence for this species.

 Louisa graduated with a masters degree from Swansea University in 2011 and joined the company in January 2014 following a number of years working in consultancy.
 She has experience working on small and large scale projects advising clients in the implementation of their projects and designing mitigation strategies for protected species.
 In her previous role she was a key member of the team working on bird surveys for large scale infrastructure projects with a particular focus on barn owls.
 Since joining the company she has carried out various ecological surveys such as ecological appraisals, code for sustainable homes, bats, great crested newts, dormice, badger and watervole.
 Louisa specialises in bird survey work and carries out breeding bird, wintering bird surveys, with a focus on dark-bellied brent geese near SPAs, and nightjar surveys.
 In her free time she carries out bird surveys for the BTO and FWAG in the local area.